FlyInkTV/FlyInkStream-Engine/README.md

 #### RTMP cameras and servers

-You can use _MediaMTX_ to connect to one or multiple existing RTMP servers and read their video streams:
+You can use _Fly Ink Stream Engine™_ to connect to one or multiple existing RTMP servers and read their video streams:

 ```yml
 paths: